EOxServer/eoxserver/docs/sphinx/en/rfc/rfc13.rst

 Coverages, Data and Metadata
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Currently only rectified grid coverages can be ingested (Coverage Managers API).

 The one and only currently supported format of pixel data is GeoTIFF.

-As mentioned in the introduction WCS-T requires that certain metadata must be
-provided by the client.
-These are geo-transformation, coverage description,
-and coverage summary.
-Since the current EOxServer API does not provide means
-to ingest this information (note that this information is provided by the
-GeoTIFF format and the EO-WCS metadata) we simply ignore presence or absence
-of these metadata.
+All the necessary meta-data required by the EOxServer are extracted from the GeoTIFF
+annotation and (optionally) from the provided EO meta-data (see section below).

+Due to the limitations of the current Coverage Managers' API of the EOxServer
+the current WCS-T implementation has following restrictions:
+ * only rectified grid coverages can be ingested;
+ * 'urn:ogc:def:role:WCS:1.1:CoverageDescription' metadata are ignored and even not required
+    as this information cannot be inserted to EOxServer anyway;
+ * 'urn:ogc:def:role:WCS:1.1:CoverageSummary' metadata are ignored
+    as this information cannot be inserted to EOxServer anyway;
+ * 'urn:ogc:def:role:WCS:1.1:GeoreferencingTransform' metadata are ignored
+    as this information is relevant to referenced data only
+ *  'urn:ogc:def:role:WCS:1.1:OtherSource' metadata are ignored
+    as this information cannot be inserted to EOxServer anyway.

 WCS-T and Earth Observation Application Profile
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~